leenakhattat/leenakhattat.github.io/README.md

 # Leena Khattat

-this is a personal website to showcase my life :)
+this is a personal website to showcase my projects and stuff

 # Projects